 East London Eastern Cape, South Africa Travel Guide

 Vodacom, MTN, Cell C, and Telkom rank as the main mobile network operators.
 SIM cards are purchasable at airports, shopping malls, and official provider stores.
-RICA registration is required, presenting your passport and proof of address (a hotel booking often suffices).
+RICA registration is required, presenting your passport and proof of address (an inn booking often suffices).
 For travelers, eSIM options from Airalo are available for instant mobile data, avoiding physical SIM card changes.
 Portable WiFi devices from Solis Wi-Fi offer reliable internet on the go.

 South African Post Office (SAPO) branches are available, but service can be slow and unreliable.
 Private couriers like DHL and FedEx offer more efficient services for critical or important mail.